wp-plugins/gallery-bank/readme.txt

 == Description ==

-Gallery Bank is the WordPress plugin that allows you to create photo galleries with an ease in your WordPress websites.
+Gallery Bank is the best WordPress plugin that allows you to create photo galleries with an ease in your WordPress websites.<br/>
-Multiple albums can be added along with titles and descriptions in the gallery.
-It has the ability to upload   images, with options like adding, deleting and sorting image, and editing thumbnails; group galleries into albums.
+It has the ability to upload images, with options like adding, editing, re-order/sorting and deleting images in the Album.<br/>
-You can enjoy the slide show feature in the Gallery Bank.
-Gallery Bank is designed to adapt each portfolio to any situation and can be easily used on mobiles as it is a Responsive plugin.
+Gallery Bank is designed to adapt each portfolio to any situation and can be easily used on mobiles as it is a Responsive Plugin.

 <a href="http://gallery-bank.com/forum/support-forum/" target="_blank">Support Desk - feel free to ask your queries</a>